matthew-robertson/Useful_things/I Learned Something Today/Biology.md

 1. Not only do hedgehogs hibernate, they're one of the few mammals that "truly" hibernate: they aren't asleep, they've dropped their body temp to match the cold and almost cryo themselves.
 1. Cats have "faster" vision than people, which makes us think they couldn't [understand CRTs](https://catbeep.com/can-cats-see-tv/), as they could likely see the individual dots rendering?
 1. [Single Cat Syndrome](https://www.seattleareafelinerescue.org/single-kitten-syndrome/) is something that can arise when a young kitten is raised in a single cat household.
 Effectively, cats learn not to bite/scratch too hard by getting bit themselves/by having other cats tell them, so solo cats can end up aggressive because they never really learned the appropriate way to play with others.
 It's why a lot of rescures won't let kittens under a certain age to to a single-cat household.
 Get two.
+1. White cats, especially those with blue eyes, are [pretty likely to be deaf](https://en.wikipedia.org/wiki/Congenital_sensorineural_deafness_in_cats).
+17-20% of non-blue eyed white cats, 40% of "odd-eyed" cats with one blue eye, and between 65% and 85% of blue-eyed cats are deaf.

 # Humans in general
 1. "Brown is a colour that doesn't really exist" - [Technology Connections](https://www.youtube.com/watch?v=wh4aWZRtTwU&feature=youtu.be)